facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 ## 6. Test your integration

-You have now done all the basic steps to integrate React Native with your current application.
-Now we will start the [Metro bundler](https://metrobundler.dev/) to build the TypeScript code of your application and have the server running on localhost to serve it.
+You have completed all the basic steps to integrate React Native with your application.
+Now we will start the [Metro bundler](https://metrobundler.dev/) to build your TypeScript application code into a bundle.
+Metro's HTTP server shares the bundle from `localhost` on your developer environment to a simulator or device.
+This allows for [hot reloading](https://reactnative.dev/blog/2016/03/24/introducing-hot-reloading).

 First, you need to create a `metro.config.js` file in the root of your project as follows: